lingtorp/blog/drafts/2019-01-09-Jobsystem-improvements.md

 At this point what is the point of having a job system that only seems to slow down the renderer?
 Good question, next one please.
 The overhead reduced to *zero* the performance jumped to, a staggering I might add, **560 FPS**.
 That is quite a jump from the *240 FPS* at the start.
 It is roughly an increase of
 **130%**.

+Feedback, comments, questions and thoughts can all be dropped via Twitter [@ALingtorp](https://twitter.com/ALingtorp).